Common Tuning Mistakes

 Conclusion

 Tuning mistakes are common but easy to fix with awareness and practice.
-Use a tuner to guide your ear, stay patient, and gradually you’ll develop the ability to tune confidently.
+Use a tuner to guide your ear, stay patient, and gradually you will develop the ability to tune confidently.